Who Gets Thyroid Eye Disease?

 One of the most common symptoms of thyroid eye disease is the appearance of bulging eyes.
 In other cases, thyroid eye disease can lead to more serious issues with your eyes and vision.
 Learn more about the most common risk factors for thyroid eye disease and its symptoms to gauge your risk.

 Graves’ disease affects about one in every 200 people, according to the National Institutes of Health.
 Between 25 and 50% of people who have Graves’ disease will also develop thyroid eye disease.
-Some experts estimate as many as 1 million new cases of thyroid eye disease are diagnosed every year.
+Thyroid eye disease has been found to affect 16 out of 100,000 women and 2.9 out of 100,000 men.

 Risk factors for thyroid eye disease include: